sveetch/python_media_placeholder/README.rst

 It involves Pillow requirement for images and FFmpeg with a Python wrapper for videos.

-This project is more like a working Proof & Concept than anything else, don't expect script just working out of the box with a lot of options.
+This project is more like a working Proof & Concept than anything else.

 Install
 -------